nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 - Option 1: Each `Student` has a `isShowingParentDetails` `boolean` attribute
   - Pros:
-    - The `StudentListPanel` will automatically update the `StudentCard` as it listens for changes in `FilteredStudentList`, thus reduces coupling (see Option 2 cons)
+    - Does not introduce coupling between UI and Model.
   - Cons:
-    - Each execution of the command edits and replaces all the students in the `FilteredStudentList` with new `Student` objects with the updated attribute which can be costly when there are many student objects
+    - Each execution of the command edits and replaces all the students in the `FilteredStudentList` with new `Student` objects with the updated attribute which can be costly when there are many student objects.
-    - Needs a global variable to track the current toggle as new `Student` objects added need to know the current state of the toggle
-- Option 2 (current choice): The UI keeps track of the toggle
+- Option 2 (current choice): updates `FilteredStudentList` such that it triggers the listener in `StudentListPanel` to update the `StudentListViewCell`.
   - Pros:
-    - No need to edit every student in the `FilteredStudentList`
+    - No need to edit every student in the `FilteredStudentList`.
-    - Able to retain the previously filtered list after toggling
+    - Attribute is associated with the list and not each student.
+Only need to maintain 1 attribute.
   - Cons:
-    - Increase in coupling as `StudentListPanel` is dependent on `FilteredStudent` for toggling information
+    - Increase coupling between UI and Model.

 #### 4.2.8 ViewStats command